isc-projects/kea/doc/sphinx/arm/ddns.rst

    it is embedded in the executable binary.

 -  ``-t file`` - specifies the configuration file to be tested.
-   Kea-dhcp-ddns will attempt to load it and will conduct sanity checks.
+   ``kea-dhcp-ddns`` attempts to load it and conducts sanity checks.
-   Note that certain checks are possible only while running the actual server.
-The actual status is reported with an exit code (0 = configuration looks ok, 1 = error encountered).
+   Certain checks are possible only while running the actual server.
+The actual status is reported with an exit code (0 = configuration looks okay, 1 = error encountered).
 Kea prints out log messages to standard output and errors to standard error when testing the configuration.

-The ``config.report`` may also be accessed more directly, via the following command.
+The ``config.report`` file may also be accessed directly, via the following command.
 The binary ``path`` may be found in the install directory or in the ``.libs`` subdirectory in the source tree.
 For
 example: ``kea/src/bin/d2/.libs/kea-dhcp-ddns``.